yasudakn/kubeflow-pipelines-clv/run/README.md

 There are three ways to trigger runs of the example pipelines:
 - Using the Kubeflow Pipelines UI
 - Using the KFP SDK `kfp.Client()` API
-- Using the KFP CLI
+- Using the KFP CLI tool

 ### Running the pipelines using Kubeflow Pipelines UI